 A Domain in the LEAD context is particular, precisely defined business area or other cohesive and logical unit that is considered as a whole, which may covers several services, processes etc. A domain can be an organization unit, a new capability (area), a digitalization plan (digital transformation plan) with specific coverage, a logical part of the enterprise, with specific business relevance as a connective purpose.
 Alternatively, a domain can be a construct that is based on “pace-layered strategy” according to Gartner.

-Actual EA content is managed within Architecture Landscape layer (figure below), which exists fora each domain on the first layer.
+Actual EA content is managed within Architecture Landscape layer of the LEAF (figure below), which exists for each domain on the first layer.

 Conventional approach is not very practical, as it splits the architecture into content based domains (biz, data, app, tech) instead of “natural” domains of reality (e.g. business domains).
 The conventional approach is illustrated in the figure below.